 After the dive ends, climbing back aboard isn’t that difficult.
 I remove my BC, put my mask and accessories aboard (light or camera) and secure them in place.
-My kayak has a 36-inch beam or width, and I leave my fins on, then reach across the kayak and kick to propel myself up and mount aboard.
-When I’m seated, I can haul my BC and air cylinder aboard and stow it behind me again.
+I leave my fins on, then reach across the kayak and kick to propel myself up and mount aboard.
 My kayak has a 36-inch beam or width, and (with a little practice) does not overturn when I’m doing this, but I expect that possibility and tether my mask and accessories to a line so they won’t be lost if the kayak is upset.
+When I’m seated, I can haul my BC and air cylinder with regulator aboard and stow it behind me again.

 If diving is not a priority, both our kayaks are easily manageable on the flat water of a lake, pond or quiet stretch of river.
 I’ve enjoyed the kayak for wildlife photography, since many birds are not alarmed by it.
 If I position myself upwind and stow the paddle, the wind will often move me gently toward the birds or mammals I hope to photograph.
 I’ve not yet overturned a kayak with camera equipment aboard, but I try to be prepared for the worst-case scenario and usually carry the cameras in waterproof Pelican cases.
 One of my point-and-shoot cameras (a Canon IS 750) is used in a waterproof housing.
 Another, a Nikon D5100 DSLR, lacks that protection, so it is kept cased until I’m ready to shoot and conditions don’t threaten it.